Cutti-larissa/Cutti-larissa/README.md

 - 🌱 I’m currently learning C and R, I started college this year
 - 💞️ I’m looking to collaborate on biomedicine programing
 - 😄 Pronouns: she/her
-- ⚡ Fun fact: My favorite color is purple and my favorite animal are Zebras
+- ⚡ Fun fact: My favorite color is purple and my favorite animal is Zebra

 <!---
 Cutti-larissa/Cutti-larissa is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.